Tag

 Non-destructive editing.
 An “undo” button is great, but the true gold standard is layers.

-The ability to add and design elements.
+The ability to add text and design elements.
 Beyond photo edits, today’s tools also need to include graphics, trending , and templates to make creating social media content easier and faster.

 100% free.
 We’re trying to not pay for Photoshop here, right?
 There are several high-end, paid Photoshop alternatives out there, but this roundup will focus on free options, so you can edit like a pro on a student budget.